-The topological reconstruction results needed to deduce that an abstract isomorphism of two topological full groups always is spatially implement are provided in Section~\ref{sec:spatrel}.
-In Section~\ref{sec:reggrpd} we prove our two isomorphism theorems, Theorem~\ref{intro:KFgroupoid} and Theorem~\ref{intro:KLCCgroupoid}.
+The spatial realization results needed to deduce that an abstract isomorphism of two topological full groups always is spatially implement are provided in Section~\ref{sec:spatrel}.
+In Section~\ref{sec:reggrpd} we prove the two general isomorphism theorems, Theorem~\ref{intro:KFgroupoid} and Theorem~\ref{intro:KLCCgroupoid}.
 This is now mostly a matter of interpreting the spatial realization results from Section~\ref{sec:spatrel} in terms of the groupoid and its topological full group, and then combine this with the results of Section~\ref{sec:germ} and Section~\ref{sec:SpatG}.

-Then, in Section~\ref{sec:gg} we begin our in-depth study of graph groupoids $\mathcal{G}_E$ of general graphs $E$.
+In Section~\ref{sec:gg} we begin our in-depth study of graph groupoids $\mathcal{G}_E$ of general graphs $E$.
 This section is devoted to a thorough introduction of graph terminology and the dynamics that give rise to the graph groupoids.
 For several of the generic properties a topological groupoid can have, we list their characterizations for graph groupoids in terms of the graphs.
-We continue in Section~\ref{sec:tfgg} with describing all elements in the topological full group $\llbracket \mathcal{G}_E \rrbracket$ of graph groupoids.
+We continue in Section~\ref{sec:tfgg} with describing explicitly all elements in the topological full group~$\llbracket \mathcal{G}_E \rrbracket$ of any graph groupoid.
 To do this we need to specify a new (yet equivalent) basis for the topology on $\mathcal{G}_E$.
 We then pursue specialized isomorphism theorems for the class of graph groupoids in Section~\ref{sec:isogg}.
-This yields Theorem~\ref{intro:KLCCrigid} and Theorem~\ref{intro:KFrigid}.
-At the end of this section we spell out the induced rigidity result for the graph algebras.
+This yields Theorem~\ref{intro:KFrigid} and Theorem~\ref{intro:KLCCrigid}.
+At the end of this section we spell out the induced rigidity result for the associated graph algebras.